 Yes, a legal notice maybe sent through WhatsApp and, according to the latest order of the Supreme Court, it is considered as valid legal proof under the law.
 Under the Indian Evidence Act, the blue tick over WhatsApp will legally show that the intended recipient has received the document.

 6. What if the Addressee cannot be reached?

-The legal notice should be sent to the last known address of the Addressee, in case of individuals and registered addresses in case of companies and if the notice is returned or comes back for any reason it will be deemed that notice was served to the Addressee.
-There are a few cases in which sending notice is mandated by law such as cheque bounce, an application under the Insolvency and Bankruptcy Code, 2016.
-Also, the sender should try sending the notice through other mediums such as WhatsApp, Email or Courier as well.
+In the case of persons and registered addresses in the case of companies, the legal notice should be sent to the last known address of the Addressee, and if the notice is returned or comes back for any reason it will be considered that notice was served to the Addressee.
+There are a few situations in which the statute mandates submitting a notice, such as a cheque bounce, an application under the Insolvency and Bankruptcy Code, 2016.
+Other mediums like WhatsApp, Email, and Courier, etc can also be used to send the notice.

 7. How to send legal notice to the employer?